Skip to main content

 Typical Qualifications

-• High School Diploma or GED equivalent AND one (1) year of satisfactory work experience; OR an equivalent combination of education, training, and experience
+• Associate degree in human resources, accounting, business administration, or related field AND four (4) years of human resources or payroll-related work experience OR an equivalent combination of education, training, and experience

-• Must pass a thorough background investigation and pre-employment drug and alcohol screening
+• Must pass a background check and pre-employment drug and alcohol screening

 Supplemental Information

-All offers of employment will be contingent upon successful completion of a pre-employment drug screening, background check, and reference review.
+All offers of employment are contingent upon the successful completion of a background check, drug screening, and reference review.

 300